Product Liability Lawyer in New Jersey

 - Alteration – The manufacturer cannot account for changes that you may make after purchase.
 If you modify a product that subsequently causes harm, the company is likely to be free of any responsibility.

-- Unavoidably Unsafe – Any product that necessarily may cause side effects when used correctly and cannot be made another way is generally exempt from product liability.
-This clause protects pharmaceutical companies and others who create useful products that necessarily have a risk of harm.
+- Unavoidably Unsafe – Any product that, out of necessity, may come with certain side effects when used correctly and cannot be made another way is generally exempt from product liability.
+This clause protects pharmaceutical companies and others who create useful products that come with a necessary risk of harm.

 - Adequate Warning – If the company can provide sufficient warnings or instruction regarding the specific actions that cause your injuries, then they are exempt from responsibility.